The Merced 2020 Project is the product of significant planning among campus, system and community stakeholders.

 Fall 2020: "Subtantial Completion" with the addition of nine new facilities

-Substantial Completion includes a new wet-lab building with faculty offices and classrooms, 980 new beds in student housing, 630 new parking spaces, a conference center, a dedicated transit hub for buses, a new wellness center, an enrollment center, expansion of the existing Early Childhood Education Center, a swimming pool, three tennis courts and four basketball courts.
+Substantial Completion included a new wet-lab building with faculty offices and classrooms, 980 new beds in student housing, 630 new parking spaces, a conference center, a dedicated transit hub for buses, a new wellness center, an enrollment center, a swimming pool, three tennis courts and four basketball courts.
 It is 478,000 assignable square feet in size.

 - Lab 3A: A wet and dry laboratory building designed by SOM.